 Research shows people feel more positive after singing along to music.

 Below is a guide produced by THRIVE to explain big feelings with lots of suggested activities parents and carers can do at home to support children to express their emotions.
-This fits in so well with the children's mental health week theme of 'Express Yourself'.
 I hope you enjoy reading them.
 I wonder if you notice you are already doing some of them?
 Appreciate all the things you do well and try out some new ideas.

 Please look further below for our art based activity for children to express themselves today.